Nepomukegger/Ultrasonic-Anemometer/README.md

 # Ultrasonic Anemometer

-It is planned to create an ultrasonic anemometer, wind speed and direction measuring device with 4 ultrasonic sensors and to implement its programming.
-The required mathematical formulas can be found on the homepage [Link].
+The project aims to create an ultrasonic anemometer, a device for measuring wind speed and direction using four ultrasonic sensors, along with implementing its programming.
+The documentation at [DL1GLH](https://www.dl1glh.de/ultraschall-anemometer.html) was very helpful in providing an overview and detailed information on how ultrasonic anemometers work.

-The idea is to determine the wind based on the latency.
-In other words, the time it takes for the sound to travel from one side of the structure to the other is measured.
-To get a more accurate measurement, the measurement is carried out in 2 directions perpendicular to each other, furthermore the measurement is always carried out twice in opposite directions to be able to determine a more accurate vector that represents the speed.
+The concept is to measure wind speed based on the latency of sound waves.
+Specifically, the time it takes for sound to travel from one side of the structure to the other is recorded.
+To achieve more accurate measurements, the device performs measurements in two perpendicular directions.
+Furthermore, measurements are taken in both directions for each axis, enabling a more accurate calculation of the wind speed vector by compensating for potential errors and variations..

-The whole thing is still to be written down in a specification sheet, further notes will follow, which should help to realize this project.
+A specification sheet is planned to be written, and further notes will follow to support the realization of this project.